MOSEK/mosek.rust/doc/source/api.rst

 ``w``
     Array of minimum dimension n where eigenvalues will be stored.

-Computes all eigenvalues of a real symmetric matrix :math:`A`.
-Eigenvalues are stored in the :math:`w` array.
+Computes all eigenvalues of a symmetric dense matrix.

 .. index:: syevd